Work Package 1.1 - Soil

 - Five practitioner workshops were held on the importance of soil function for soil health, with around 300 stakeholders attending these events.

-The grass platform will continue to provide a focus for research and knowledge exchange activities but expanded with the introduction of replicated plots of mixed grass and legume species and supported by further controlled environment studies.
-Controlled environment experimental results with respect to impacts on soil processes, and to investigate potential trade-offs between productivity and beneficial soil functions (i.e. to inform management strategies for ley rotations) will be validated using the grass platform.
+The grass platform developed to support this research topic will continue to provide a focus for research and knowledge exchange activities, but with increased emphasis on replicated plots of mixed grass and legume species, to represent typical field practice, and supported by focused controlled environment studies.
+This research will allow development of objective understanding of plant-specific impacts on soil biological and physical processes, and to investigate potential trade-offs between productivity and beneficial soil functions (i.e., to inform management strategies for ley rotations).
 The forthcoming research will include exploring and identifying the impact of plant and management legacy effects on soil microbial community functioning.
-This will be achieved under controlled conditions using soils conditioned during Year 4 and will test the long-term interaction of crop and management on soil function.
-Approaches used in the grass work will be translated to work on buffer strips where those dominated with grass species generate more nitrous oxide emissions than those dominated by dicots.
+This will be achieved under controlled conditions using soils conditioned to specific grass species/mixtures and will test the long-term interaction of crop and management on soil function.
+Approaches used in the grass work will be translated to optimise beneficial effects of field margins and buffer strips in mitigating nutrient run-off and greenhouse gas emissions.
+Initial findings suggest that buffer strips dominated with grass species generate more nitrous oxide emissions than those dominated by dicots.
 We will test whether dicots release fewer GHG emissions than monocot species under controlled conditions.
 This will generate objective evidence on the potential advantage, with respect to GHG mitigation, of plant species diversification in buffer strips.
 Underpinning the soil biological data, the dataset generated on the changes in root mechanical properties, and changes in soil stability as different grass varieties become established, will be analysed to look for significant effects over time and between species.
 The overarching aim is to support farmers in development of strategies to promote soil nutrient cycling functions and mitigate GHG emissions.
 This work will place Scotland in a leading position globally to tackle reductions in agricultural GHG emissions and move towards a C neutral agricultural sector.
 Thus, helping to address concerns that the agricultural sector is a major contributor to climate change.

 - Loades, McKenzie, Neilson and Paterson co-organised with SEPA a SEFARI-funded workshop (March 2019) to discuss with stakeholders the draft SEPA crop production sector plan that has a significant soils component underpinned by RESAS funded research.